bassjobsen/jbst/README.md

 JBST has a build in customizer and LESS editor.
 Also read: [Integrate LESS in JBST WordPress Theme](http://bassjobsen.weblogs.fm/integrate-less-jbst-wordpress-theme/).
 LESS implementation build in with [WP LESS to CSS](https://github.com/bassjobsen/wp-less-to-css) which relies on [less.php](https://github.com/oyejorge/less.php).
-Add your mixins, variables and function with the editor `Settings > WP LESS to CSS`.
+Add your mixins, variables and function with the editor `Appearance > WP LESS to CSS`.
 Check the plugin documentation for advanched options.
 Optional add LESS code to library/assets/less/custom.less (less/custom.less for child themes) or wpless2css/wpless2css.less (backup when updating the theme!).

 Modify the build in Twitter's Boostrap Code: